jerrylususu/supereasyvideoplayer/README.md

 ## Usage

 1. Get the newest release apk [here](https://github.com/jerrulususu/supereasyvideoplayer/releases) and install.
-2. Press "Config Video Path"(选择视频文件夹), and choose any video file on the directory storing the videos.
+2. Press the wrench icon on the top right corner, and choose any video file on the directory storing the videos.
 3. Press "Play"(播放) and enjoy.

 ## Troubleshooting